 I think you get the picture.
 Cliché , cliché, cliché !
-But there’s some truth in it.
-Ladies love to pamper their sweethearts with gourmet menus. (and it’s mostly because they want to pamper themselves too)
+Even if there’s really some truth in it, the ladies do love to pamper their sweethearts with gourmet dinners. (and it’s mostly because they want to pamper themselves too)

-And then I also found this sentence somewhere in the web:
+And then I also found this somewhere in the web:

 “The MSR whisperlite universal is great for usage to cook in groups or cook up a gourmet meal”

 No wonder, I have been feeling so comfortable with this stove for the last 2 decades.
-And yes, I totally agree on this point.
+And yes, I totally agree at this point.
 This stove works.
 It works all the time.
 And if it stops working, then it takes a few hands down to repair and clean it to get it running again.
-But I prefer to leave that to my husband.
-I’m just too busy cutting those onions and way too lazy.
+But I prefer to leave that to hubby even though I can handle that myself.

 As the name implies, The MSR whisperlite universal works with different fuels.
 It’s great for travelling abroad when you’re not sure about your fuel supplies and if getting the right cartridge is a problem.
 With the language barrier, it’s sometimes impossible to try express yourself trying to tell them you need some fuel to make a big fire with your stove.
 They think you’re trying to burn the country down.
-I found this useful resource how they are translated in each country.
 White gas*, automobile gas , kerosene, petroleum and diesel are fuels you can usually get in every country.
 That solves a lot of problems when you are out on a longer field trip and run out of fuel.
 White gas has been our favourite until today.
 It doesn’t stink, nor does it stain much.
 The other clean alternative is to use the gas cartridge.
 But I need more and something that lasts, so it all comes back to white gas.
 These bottles come in 1 litre which makes it easy for storage in the trunk.

 *Reinigungsbenzin (in german)

-So you got me there.
-I never use my stop watch.
-Tea water (about 1.5 litre) boils after I put the pot on the stove, go back to get the tea leaves (out of the box) ready, look for those mugs (daang, where did they hide themselves) look for the sieve and a second pot to save up the sieved tea.
+This was how I counted the time: Tea water (about 1.5 liter) on the stove, go back to get the tea leaves (out of the box), look for those mugs hidden below the food box, look for the sieve and a second pot to pour the tea into.
 All these takes about 3.5 mins.
 Too long?
 Mind you, it’s early in the morning.

 After using the stove a couple of times, you will find that your stove will start to soot up.
-It also depends on what kind of fuel you are using.
-Say for example you’ve been using white gas all the time, and fuel ran out.
-So you have to get fuel in the next gasoline station (automobile gas) which is way off less purified (more particles in it) than the white gas version, you will find more soot in your stove too.
-Worse, if you use diesel or kerosene.
-Don’t forget that there’s a special jet for each kind of fuel you’re using.
+This depends on what kind of fuel you are using.
+If you’ve been using white gas all the time, and fuel ran out.
+So you have to get fuel in the next gasoline station (automobile gas) which is way off less purified (more particles in it) than the white gas, that the stove will soot up quickly.
+Diesel or kerosene soots up even faster.
+There’s a special jet for each kind of fuel you’re using.
 If you’re going to change fuel, don’t forget to change the jet BEFORE you let the fuel run through.
 Whichever way, once your stove soots up, you will get less aggressive flames.
 A small cleaning on the jet of the stove would help get it back in shape.
 The shaker needle, makes it easy to clear the soot out from the jet.
 You will need a few steps to get them done.
 Here’s a nice video showing you how to maintain and clean those parts properly.

 What could be better: